ben18785/ntd-model-trachoma/code_review_doc.md

 ## Code improvements

-In order to suggest speed ups, we sought to understand what `bisect` did.
-Reading its documentation, it is clear that it takes as argument a number being queried and it then determines the "bin" which that value sits.
-So here, an alternative way to write the same function is:
+An alternative way to write the same loop is:

 ```python
 positions = []